 You’re hiring your first employee.
 You need an employee manual and contract.
 You’re making your first sale on credit.
 You need a security agreement.
 You’re leasing your first office or manufacturing space.
 You need to formalize an oral contract you’ve had for a while.
 You name it, we’ve probably seen it.
 We’re here to answer any questions you have.

 Mike got his license to practice in California on December 2, 2013, passing the infamous California bar exam on his first attempt.
 He’s been practicing civil litigation of all stripes in San Diego and Los Angeles ever since then.

 Along the way, he’s collected invaluable experience in virtually everything about the legal and compliance side of running a business.
 From labor and employment issues, to drafting and litigating contracts with vendors or involving real estate, to dealing with unreasonable counterparties, he’s seen it all.
 More recently, he’s quickly learned and worked on foreclosure and breach of contract cases for real estate wholesalers and other real estate investors.
 It’s often said it takes 10,000 hours to master a skill; Mike has just about double that figure in less than a decade.
 He now runs a full-service boutique business and real estate firm.
 Mike’s most extensive background is in representing high net worth and very high net worth individuals.

 He moved back to his native New Jersey in 2020 in order to be closer to his family during the COVID-19 pandemic.
 He sat for the New Jersey bar exam in February 2021, and again passed on his first attempt.
-He has since also gotten his Pennsylvania license.
+He has since also gotten his Pennsylvania and New York licenses.

 RECENT NEWS & BLOG